Self-help is always a popular genre

 The biggest advantage of publishing advice and personal development books is discoverability on Amazon Search as well as Internet search on Google and Bing.

-While fiction discoverability is more or less confined to individual online retailer searches on stores such as Amazon, Apple iBooks or B&N, non-fiction, and particularly self-help and advice titles have huge potential for being found on websites, social media and blogs.
+Fiction discoverability is more or less confined to individual online retailer searches on stores such as Amazon, Apple iBooks or Barnes & Noble.

 To take a simple example, let’s say you write an ebook about golf, and the title is How To Improve Your Golf Swing.
 Doing a Google search on the title will bring up a lot of results.